 |Do people live in Antarctica during the winter?||About 1,000 people overwinter in Antarctica each year, they live across the continent in remote scientific stations.
 Travel away from the stations is very limited during the winter and there are strict rules as it can be very dangerous.|

 The polar regions have very pronounced seasons, though they are not like the four roughly equal seasons that many of us live with.
 The polar regions are usually described as having just a summer and winter.
-There is a spring period where things are clearly changing, but it is much shorter and less pronounced than most of us are used to.
-In the autumn or fall, the absence of trees means there is no clear indicator and it is less pronounced then even the polar spring.
+There is a spring period where things are clearly changing, but it is much shorter and less clear than most of us are used to.
+In the autumn or fall, the absence of trees means there is no obvious indicator and it is less distinct then even the polar spring.

 Antarctic Summers are short and cold with lots and lots of daylight.
 The days are very long with the sun above the horizon for over 18 hours in midsummer at 60°S, the northern-most limit of Antarctica, add in the twilight hours and it never gets fully dark at this time.
 As you go further south, the days get longer still until and in the deep south, the sun is above the horizon 24 hours a day for weeks on end.